The animated short film The Catch is a fable-like story in which a young fisherman has no luck until an act of kindness changes his fate.

-This story is very similar to the Lion and the Mouse fable in the moral it teaches.
-The boy untangles the fox and in return the fox helps the boy by leading him to a location where many large fish can be caught.
+This story is very similar to the Lion and the Mouse fable in the morals it teaches.
+The boy untangles the fox and in return, the fox helps the boy by leading him to a location where much large fish can be caught.

 If you missed the link above, here it is again.
 Get the printable activities plus links to the Google Slides version by clicking on this button.